Adebiyi07/printf/README.md

-Read me for printf group project.
+Readme for printf group project.
 Group members: Stephen Barracks Asemiah and John Adebiyi

 The goal of the project is to create a function that has functionality